 Evaluate the application of microbiology in various biotechnological and industrial fields

-Designed for non-science students; introduction to biology of microorganisms (bacteria, viruses, protozoa, algae, fungi), their significance as model systems for understanding fundamental cellular processes, and their role in human affairs.
+Designed for non-science students; introduction to biology of microorganisms (bacteria, viruses, protozoa, algae, and fungi), their significance as model systems for understanding fundamental cellular processes, and their role in human affairs.
 Not open for credit to students with credit for course 101.
 Transferable for UC credit.

 Lecture only.
 If students require a microbiology laboratory course, please refer to MIMG XL 100L (offered in Fall and Spring Quarters).

 Visitors not permitted.
-Enrollment deadline: April 7, 2020.
+Enrollment deadline: July 10, 2023.
 Internet access required.